Muhammed-Hamdan/GNSS-SDRLIB/README.md

-GNSS-SDRLIB v2.0 Beta
+GNSS-SDRLIB v2.0.1 Beta
 ===============================================================================
-An Open Source GNSS Software Defined Radio Library
+A port of GNSS-SDRLIB v2.0 Beta to support IRNSS L5 and S band.

 Author
 -------------------------------------------------------------------------------